 Farshad

-Farshad is a former Fulbright scholar at the University of Wisconsin Milwaukee and specializes in time-series econometrics.
-His contribution to the Afghanistan Human Rights project dates back to 2012 as a translator.
+Farshad is a former Fulbright scholar at the University of Wisconsin-Milwaukee and specializes in time-series econometrics.
+His contribution to the Afghanistan Human Rights project dates back to 2012, when he served as a translator.
 He started writing as a reporter and administrator for the website in 2018.
-He has extensive experience in creative writing, translating and academic writing and has been a country director of Asian Culture House (Afghanistan).
+He has extensive experience in creative writing, translation, and academic writing, and has served as a country director at Asian Culture House (Afghanistan).

 Amazon Rezai

-Amazon Rezai is a Human Rights activist who has worked for Goodweave International as Monitoring Officer to stop Child labor in Carpet industry.
+Amazon Rezai is a Human Rights activist who has worked for Goodweave International as Monitoring Officer to stop Child labor in the carpet industry.

-As a human rights and social activist, She has initiatively designed several Human Rights and Cultural Development campaigns to support women and minorities with the financial and technical support of public-donated mechanisms.
-Eradication of Violence Against Women, Afghan Youth Voice Festival, Training in blogging, social network building, TV round tables, reports, youths email-based network to find job etc in Kabul are some of her activities.
+As a human rights and social activist, she has initiated several Human Rights and Cultural Development campaigns to support women and minorities, with financial and technical support from publicly funded mechanisms.
+Eradication of Violence Against Women, Afghan Youth Voice Festival, Training in blogging, social network building, TV roundtables, reports, youth email-based networks to find jobs, etc., in Kabul, are among her activities.

 Twitter: @estagidia